wwymak/mojo-gpu-puzzles/book/src/puzzle_01/puzzle_01.md

 ## Overview

 GPU programming is all about parallelism.
 In this puzzle, each thread will process a single element of the input array independently.
-Implement a kernel that adds 10 to each position of vector `a` and stores it in vector `out`.
+Implement a kernel that adds 10 to each position of vector `a` and stores it in vector `output`.

 **Note:** _You have 1 thread per position._